MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### When I submit an app to AppSource; do you always make a manual validation based on the provided Usage Key Documentation?

-When setting up your offer in Partner Center, you must still include a document in 'Key Usage Scenartio', but it isn't used during the validation of the submission.
+When setting up your offer in Partner Center, you must still include a document in 'Key Usage Scenario', but it isn't used during the validation of the submission.

 We do not run a manual validation of the apps anymore.
 Instead, we rely on you to test that your app provides your customers with a good experience.